 Immigration to Australia from Japan has grown at a yearly rate of 11.88%, making it one of the biggest migration routes for skilled human capital in the World.
 Over 300,000 Citizens of Japan now call Australia their permanent home.

-Here at Australia Made Simple we’ve helped advise many individuals and families on their move to Australia from Japan, from all walks of life.
+Here at Australia Made Simple, we’ve assisted many people move to Australia from Japan, from all walks of life.

-How to Immigrate out of Japan to Australia
+How to migrate out of Japan to Australia.

 - Live and work in Australia